 How to connect two DStv Explora decoders with extra view

 Use a Smart LNB to connect two DStv Explora decoders on Extra View.
-If you have no intention of connecting extra TV points using RF then the connection is straightforward.
+If you have no intention of connecting extra TV points using RF Out ports then the connection is straightforward.
 Simply run two RG6 cables directly from the Explora decoders to the Unicable ports on the Smart LNB.
 Then on the settings, use the quick setup to select the decoder numbers and run the scan process.
 If the two Explora decoders are using the same settings then you will experience signal problems.

 How to connect an Explora without a Smart LNB